sysco-middleware/sysco-middleware.github.io/_posts/2020-12-12_publishing_a_kotlin_library_to_bintray_with_kotlin-gradle-dsl.md

 While working on OSS within the company, chances are, you probably have all the "infra" already set up - things like where the source code is stored, or where to publish the packages.
 But if you’re working on a "personal" OSS project you will most likely come to a point where you will want to publish your artifacts to a publicly accessible repository (A Central Maven repository, for example, if you’re working on a java-based project.)
 For someone who has never published an artifact to be available to others the process can be somewhat unclear, and scarce documentation makes things even more daunting.
 If on top of that you’re using Gradle Kotlin DSL build scripts then chances are documentation could be even sparser.
 Even today some plugin maintainers don't always "consider" kotlin dsl support simply because they don't use it themselves, and leave it up to users to ["figure it out"](https://github.com/johnrengelman/shadow/issues/533#issuecomment-573979311).
 Even though I have to admit the documentation improves constantly and is much better than when Gradle Kotlin DSL was first introduced in 2017.

 Until recently I have been working in software test automation, and have been coding for a living for some time now.
 Software Testing and Quality Assurance is one of my passions at work and naturally my ["OSS pet projects"](https://github.com/serpro69) are also related to this area.
 Some time ago I’ve gone through the process of publishing my first OSS project, a Kotlin library that generates "fake" data for tests and data anonymization: [kotlin-faker](https://github.com/serpro69/kotlin-faker).
-The process wasn't entirely clear at first, but I understood the basics of publishing the artifacts to a publicly available repository things got quite simple.
+The process wasn't entirely clear at first, but when I understood the basics of publishing the artifacts to a publicly available repository things got quite simple.

 ## Where to publish?